hedgewars/hw/INSTALL.md

 `NOVIDEOREC=ON`, but then the video recording functionality will not be available.

+### Error messages related to Lua, “undefined reference to `lua_tonumber'”, and so on
+If you get error messages like these:

+* /home/username/hw/hedgewars//uScript.pas:226: undefined reference to `lua_tonumber'
+* /home/username/hw/hedgewars/CMakeFiles/hwengine.dir/uScript.o: In function `LUATOVISUALGEARTYPEORD':

+There might be something wrong with your Lua installation.
+Try to install Lua 5.1.
+If this doesn't work, or you don't want to install Lua 5.1, try to build Hedgewars with the bundled Lua version.

+To build with the bundled Lua version, adding the CMake option `SYSTEM_LUA=OFF`, then repeat the building process.

 ### Cleaning up

 In case you want to start over and start with a clean build,